-3. Corporatisation, collaborative marketing and the industry's operational structures were looked at and as a result, a report was presented to NZKGI.
-A referendum was held, and the structure of the industry altered (in 1996/97) to include: Zespri as a marketing company, a NZKGI Forum, and the NZKMB (which remained in existence).
+marketing and the industry's operational structures were looked at and as a result, a report was presented to NZKGI.
+A referendum was held, and the structure of the industry altered (in 1996/97) to include three separate organisations - NZKGI, which was already functioning as the representation organisation for kiwifruit growers, Zespri as a marketing company, and other industry functions were operated by the NZKMB.